nluedtke/brochat-bot/README.md

   1) Get the source code by either cloning this repo or downloading the latest stable release at [Releases](../../releases/latest).
-  2) Acquire a tokens.config file from the developers or create your own tokens.
-Currently brochat-bot uses tokens from Twitter, Twilio, and Discord.
+  2) Create a tokens.config file using the tokens.config.example file as a template.
+Currently brochat-bot uses tokens from Summary, Twitter, Twilio, and Discord.
+However, as of v3.3.0 only the Discord token is required.
 This file should be placed in the same directory to which you installed main.py.
+Alternatively, you can place the Discord token in the $DISCORD_BOT_TOKEN environment variable on the host if that's the only token you wish to use.
+Use of just the Discord will disable some functionality.
   3) Run main.py.
 This will set up a blank database (a lightweight json file) to hold the persistent database.
   4) If the tokens are set up correctly a brochat-bot should appear.
   Type !help to get a list of commands that brochat-bot can handle.

 #### Docker Container